KangLin/RabbitRemoteControl/docs/Compile/Windows.md

   + libssh_DIR: [libssh installation path]/lib/cmake/libssh
   + QtService_DIR: [QtService installation path]/lib/cmake/QtService
 - If using vcpkg, please set the CMake parameters:
+  + Because of using vcpkg manifest mode, so the depend libraries in `vcpkg.json`
   + CMAKE_TOOLCHAIN_FILE: [vcpkg installation path]/scripts/buildsystems/vcpkg.cmake
   + X_VCPKG_APPLOCAL_DEPS_INSTALL: ON #When installing, copy the dependent libraries to the installation directory
   + VCPKG_MANIFEST_FEATURES: This variable can be set to a list of features to activate when installing from your manifest.